-The classic English dessert, a firm favourite world-wide, this is custardy on the inside, and golden and buttery on the surface.
-Let your imagination run wild with add ins of your choice - and toppings!This is the Aussie / English version which is far less sweet than typical American Bread Pudding recipes (but still plenty sweet in my opinion!).
-Recipe video below - don't miss the custard pouring clip! ?
+Recipe video above.
+A quintessential British dessert and a firm favourite world-wide, this is custardy on the inside, and golden and buttery on the surface!
+While pre-sliced bread works a treat, it's dinner party-worthy when made with bread that can be cut or torn into cubes.
+Crunchier surface, and better custardy texture inside!This is the Aussie / British version which is far less sweet than typical American Bread Pudding recipes (but still plenty sweet in my opinion!).
+Toppings are not optional!

 Soak Bread: Add bread and sultanas, briefly mix, then set aside for 3 minutes to allow egg mixture to soak through the bread.

 Brush with remaining 1 1/2 tbsp melted butter (optional), then dust with icing sugar.

 Serve - rest for a few ninutes, then serve immediately, with toppings of choice!
 My favourites are ice cream, custard and cream.